andersonfds/boilerplate-ts/README.md

 ### More on the app

-This application has no dependency¹, it is not a standard architecture nor a better way to build something, it's just the initial typescript setup you have to make, the `__tests__` folder works just fine, the `src` folder is where you maintain your source code and that's it.
+This application has no dependency¹, it is not a standard architecture nor a better way to build something, it's just the initial typescript setup you can use to start building your typescript projects.
+It comes with support for unit testing with [jest](https://www.npmjs.com/package/jest)

 ---

-### Asterisks:
+### Notes:

 1. The app has devDependencies, which are needed to build the application